 No season says NOW as clearly as Spring, now now now, here and now, boys (and girls).
 Daffodils and hyacinth give way to roses and clematis, and then to daylilies, which Robert E. Lee is said to have remarked upon as the "sign of the neglected gardens of the future."
 One doesn't think of Gen. Lee as having been a gardening sort of person.... certainly he didn't plant things himself...but he owned a plantation, which had belonged to George Washington's family, I think (his wife, Mary Custis Lee, was the granddaughter of Martha Washington).
 Do daylilies bloom in Virginia?
 I suppose so.
 My garden is full of glorious daylilies ... and the garden is hardly neglected.

 I haven't written much for this blog for a long time.
 Not even sure I noted the bursts of publicity that arose following Barbara's death on April 28, 2014.
 There's an interesting thing about Spring... for Quarry Hill.
 It happened that April 10, 1946 was the day Barbara and Irv bought the land, Lyra, my cousin, also was born that day, Irving died April 25, 1990, and Barb died three days later but many years after him.
 Andrew was born in May...
 Springtime is a special time at Quarry Hill.
 Everyone creeps out of their caves, physical or psychological, and delight in planting little organic vegetable patches.
-We've never been an agrarian group, but now Ben Falk, our next door neighbor at Magi-La, is doing all that with Permaculture, so it's ok if we don't.
+We've never been an agrarian group, but now Ben Falk, our next door neighbor at Magi-La, is doing that sort of thing with Permaculture.

 Spring peepers seem to mostly have gone by now, but the nights are peaceful and full of dark fertile noises of mating creatures in the wooded hills.
 The pond is full of salamanders and frog eggs (I actually need to look to make sure there are eggs there-- frogs are dying off around the world, I hear).